linode/apl-charts/postgresql-cluster/README.md

 # Quick start for creating a PostgreSQL cluster

-The `quickstart-postgresql` Helm chart can be used to create a CloudNativePG PostgreSQL `Cluster`.
+The `postgresql-cluster` Helm chart can be used to create a CloudNativePG PostgreSQL `Cluster`.
 Optionally a Prometheus `PodMonitor` and a `Configmap` (for adding a postgresql dashboard to Grafana) can be created.

 ## About the Quick starts